Skip to content

 Get Their Permission

-When you receive a testimonial, make sure to explain to your clients how and where you’ll use them, such as on social media.
+When you receive a testimonial, make sure to explain to your clients how and where you’ll use it, such as on social media.
 Then, ask them if you have their permission to share their words in this manner.
-Sure, they’re answering the questions you’ve asked, but you want your clients to feel confident that you’re using their recommendation in the manner they expected.
+Sure, they’re answering the questions you’ve asked, but you want your clients to feel confident that you’re using their recommendation in the manner they expect.

 Here’s a script you can use:

-“Thank you so much for sharing these kind words with me.
-I plan on using your testimonial in emails to prospective clients, on my social media channels, and on the website.
-Is that okay with you?
+“Thank you so much for sharing these kind words!
+I plan to use your testimonial in emails to prospective clients, on my social media channels, and on the website.
+Is that okay with you?”

-There’s one more thing — keep your eyes open for any and all testimonials that come your way without you having to ask them.
-For example, if one of your clients emails you a very kind note thanking you for your patience with all their questions, ask for the opportunity to share their words in your collection of testimonials.
+Lastly, keep your eyes open for any and all testimonials that come your way without having to ask for them.
+For example, if one of your clients emails you a note thanking you for your patience with all their questions, ask for the opportunity to share their words in your collection of testimonials.
 Praise doesn’t just come at the end of a client relationship.
-It can be found at many different touchpoints, so long as you listen carefully.
+It can be found at many different touchpoints, as long as you listen carefully.

 Your mortgage options for a smooth journey home.